snisarg/snisarg.github.io/_posts/2020-06-05-new-personal-machine-setup.markdown

         * Screen Saver > Word of the Day
     * Dock
 	    * Position on screen: Left
-	        * Check Minimize windws into application icon
+        * Uncheck Minimize windws into application icon
     * Mission Control
         * Uncheck Automatically rearrange Spaces based on most recent use
     * Internet Accounts